Znamensk, Kaliningrad Oblast: History

 The site of today's Znamensk was originally an Old Prussian fort, with a settlement named Velowe nearby.
 The site featured an unusually large oak tree, considered sacred by the local Prussians.
 It survived at least until 1595, when it was mentioned by Caspar Hennenberger.

 Around 1255, the locality was fortified, but the castle was surrendered to the Teutonic Knights by its mayor, Tirslo.
 The Teutons continued to use the castle and began to colonize the region with Germans, giving the settlement the name Wehlau.
 It received its civic charter in 1335 and in 1339 and became a centre for horse stables and horse trade.
 Until the late 19th century, the town was allowed to organise a six-day linen fair, a three-day horse fair and two additional horse and cattle fairs every year.
 In 1349, Grand Master of the Teutonic Order Heinrich Dusemer founded a Franciscan Monastery there to commemorate his victory over the Prussians in the battle of Streba River.
 In 1380, the St. Jacob's church was erected.

 Since 1440, the town was a founding member of the Prussian Confederation, which opposed Teutonic rule.
 In 1454, the Confederation asked Polish King Casimir IV Jagiellon to incorporate the region into the Kingdom of Poland, to which the King agreed and signed the act of incorporation.
 The castle and the town joined the Kingdom of Poland.
 During the subsequent Thirteen Years' War, in 1460 the Teutonic Order besieged the town and successfully retook it.
-The war ended in 1466 with a peace treaty signed in Toruń, according to which the town became a part of Poland as a fief held by the Teutonic Knights.
+The war ended in 1466 with the Second Peace of Toruń, according to which the town remained under the rule of the Teutonic Order as a fief of the Polish Crown.
+The town's seal was attached to the documents of the peace treaty.
 In 1490, Grand Master Johann von Tiefen restored (or founded, the sources are unclear) another Franciscan monastery in the town.
 However, it was destroyed in 1519 in the course of Protestant Reformation, when the burghers converted to Protestantism and decided that such a small town is not able to bear the burden of sustaining two monasteries.

 In 1540, the town was destroyed by a large fire and only the St. Jacob's church was left standing.
 Wehlau was successfully rebuilt, although natural disasters struck it repeatedly, notably in 1542 and 1593.
 The town finally recovered and by the end of 16th century Margrave Georg Friedrich considered moving the University of Königsberg to Wehlau, which however never materialised.
 The town had a mixed population, and as of 1623, Polish and Lithuanian languages were required for the local teacher.
 In the Treaty of Wehlau signed in the town in 1657, Frederick William, Elector of Brandenburg, received sovereignty over the Duchy of Prussia.